pgvector/pgvector/README.md

 Like other index types, it’s faster to create an index after loading your initial data

-Starting with 0.6.0, you can also speed up index creation by increasing the number of parallel workers (2 by default)
+You can also speed up index creation by increasing the number of parallel workers (2 by default)

 ```sql
 SET max_parallel_maintenance_workers = 7; -- plus leader